 Community shopping centers carry a greater range of merchandise than do neighborhood centers.
 Usually, they have a junior department store, a variety store, or a discount store as an anchor.
 They range from 125,000 to 400,000 square feet in size (10 to 40 acres).
 A small community shopping center should serve a population of at least 20,000.
 However, typically mid-size and large community shopping centers serve 40,000 to 150,000 persons.
 Planned community center locations should have adequate land for expansion since it is desirable to promote commercial concentration and discourage strip development.
 In general, community shopping centers should not be encouraged within Low Density Residential Areas or within Suburban Neighborhoods.
-Community shopping centers and Community Business Centers.
+Community shopping centers should occur on the fringe of Suburban Neighborhoods, typically within Suburban Centers and Community Business Centers.